JaylyDev/jaylydev.github.io/posts/scripts-bundle-minecraft.md

 ## TypeScript Project Setup

 > [!IMPORTANT]
 > This project setup is only for bundling TypeScript files.
-For JavaScript project setup please visit above.
+For JavaScript project setup please [click here](#javascript-project-setup).

+### Installing Dependencies

 First, open your terminal and navigate to your behvaior pack directory and initialize a new npm project using `npm init -y` in your terminal.
 A new file named `package.json` should appear in your behavior pack directory.
 This stores metadata about the npm packages installed in this directory.